 A direct cost is reasonable if it passes the prudent person test: the nature and amount ofthe costs do not exceed what a prudent person would have determined when incurring the costs in the same circumstances.

 Direct costs must be treated consistently with respect to institutional policies that apply to sponsored and non-sponsored activity, and to treatment as a direct or an indirect costwhen incurred for the same purpose in like circumstances across sponsored and non-sponsored activity.

-The Uniform Guidance addresses selected costs in Sections 200.420 – 200.475, providing principles to determine allowability.
-Several specific cost items are identified as unequivocally unallowable on a sponsored project, either as a direct or an indirect cost, including for example alcohol as entertainment, bad debt, personal use of automobiles, and losses that could have been covered by insurance.
+The Uniform Guidance addresses selected costs in Part 200 Subpart E Cost Principles, providing guidance to determine allowability.
+Several specific cost items are identified as unequivocally unallowable on a sponsored project, either as a direct or an indirect cost, including alcohol as entertainment, bad debt, personal use of automobiles, and losses that could have been covered by insurance.
 Other cost items can only be charged with the prior written approval from the sponsor, including for example entertainment, buildings and land, and student activities.
 Individual sponsor and project requirements may identify additional unallowable costs; GMs and PIs must review sponsor policies and award documents for specific guidance.